Myanmar: Religion

 Many religions are practised in Myanmar.
 Religious edifices and orders have been in existence for many years.
 The Christian and Muslim populations do, however, face religious persecution and it is hard, if not impossible, for non-Buddhists to join the army or get government jobs, the main route to success in the country.
 Such persecution and targeting of civilians is particularly notable in eastern Myanmar, where over 3,000 villages have been destroyed in the past ten years.
 More than 200,000 Muslims have fled to Bangladesh by 2007 to escape persecution.

 A large majority of the population practices Buddhism; estimates range from 80% to 89%.
-According to 2014 Myanmar Census, 87.9% of the population identifies as Buddhists.
+According to the 2014 Myanmar Census, 87.9% of the population identifies as Buddhists.
 Theravāda Buddhism is the most widespread.
 There are some 500,000 Buddhist monks and 75,000 nuns in this country of 54 million.
 Other religions are practised largely without obstruction, with the notable exception of some religious minorities such as the Rohingya people, who have continued to have their citizenship status denied and treated as illegal immigrants instead, and Christians in Chin State.
 According to 2014 census, 6.2% of the population identifies as Christian; 4.3% as Muslim; 0.8% as followers of tribal religions; 0.5% as Hindus; 0.2% as followers of other religions; and 0.1% follow no religion.
 According to the 2010 estimates of the Pew Research Center, 7% of the population is Christian; 4% is Muslim; 1% follows traditional animistic beliefs; and 2% follow other religions, including Mahayana Buddhism, Hinduism, and East Asian religions.
 Jehovah's Witnesses have been present since 1914 and have about 80 congregations around the country and a branch office in Yangon publishing in 16 languages.
 A tiny Jewish community in Yangon had a synagogue but no resident rabbi.

-Although Hinduism is practised by 0.5% of the population, it was a major religion in Myanmar's past.
-Several strains of Hinduism existed alongside both Theravada Buddhism and Mahayana Buddhism in the Mon and Pyu period in the first millennium, and down to the Pagan period (9th to 13th centuries) when "Saivite and Vaishana elements enjoyed greater elite influence than they would later do."
-Burmese folk religion is practised by many Bamars alongside Buddhism.
+Although Hinduism is practised by 0.5% of the population, it was a major religion in Myanmar's past.Lieberman, pp. 115–116 Burmese folk religion is practised by many Bamars alongside Buddhism.